 The issue the company has targeted is immense and multi-faceted.
 It’s not like each day a single, massive barge upends a cache of trash dump-truck-style.
 Rather, much of it spawns from densely populated areas where disposable plastics figuratively roll downhill.
 A one-liter bottle, empty, is blown into a street, which flushes into a creek, which flows into a river, which drains into the ocean, where it swirls into a Texas-sized mass of plastics.
 Single-use conveniences like styrofoam cups are a huge issue, as they break into smaller pieces after baking in the open ocean under sunlight and a briny breeze (a process called photodegradation).
 Smaller and smaller, they become more and more difficult to remove.

 In May 2020, Dunkin’ transitioned the last of its stores around the world from polystyrene coffee cups.
 Cangi and his company rejoiced; they and their volunteers had seen the Boston-based company’s trash at almost all of its cleanups.
 But the replacement of polystyrene to double-walled paper?
 “Yes, it’s still a disposable.
-Yes, I would still love [Dunkin’ customers] to bring ,” Cangi says.
+Yes, I would still love [Dunkin’ customers] to bring a United By Blue reusable,” Cangi says.
 “But that’s progress.”